 With millions of homes across the country going into foreclosure, it’s important for sellers, buyers and mortgage holders to understand how the foreclosure process works.

-Many homeowners across America and Oahu have trouble keeping up with their monthly mortgage payments.
+Many homeowners across America and Hawaii have trouble keeping up with their monthly mortgage payments.
 We’ve all seen the news, so this shouldn’t be a surprise.
 If that includes you, then know that you’re not alone.

 Usually, when a homeowner misses 3-6 months of mortgage payments, the lending institution (your bank) will issue a warning called a Notice of Default (or “NOD” for short), notifying the homeowner to that they are now on official watch.
 This period is known as “pre-foreclosure.”
 If no action is taken, a foreclosure is the ultimate finale to the story.